-A USB Key/Thumb Drive with no password protection2 containing a .pdf of each final trial exhibit.
+A USB Key/Thumb Drive with no password protection4 containing a .pdf of each final trial exhibit and final deposition transcript that will be read in place of live testimony.
 The parties must use the exhibit-file format and exhibit-naming convention for JERS.
 See Exhibit 3.
-All exhibits must have OCR-text recognition run on them.